JoonasKajava/ReliableRealTimeTransportProtocol/doc/RRTTP/RRTTP Packet Structure.md

 Offset from the start of the segment to the actual data.
 ### Control bits (8 bits)
 * ACK - Acknowledgment field significant
-* WSC - Indicates that the Window resize option is present
 * RES - Reserved for future use